rwinkhart/MUTN/wiki/MUTN/completions.md

 ```
 ...and then restart your shell.
 ***
 ### Bash completions not working?
-Install your distribution's 'bash-completion' package or source the completion script manually.
+Install your distribution's `bash-completion` package or source the completion script manually.

 For most environments, manual sourcing means adding the following to your ~/.bashrc:
 ```shell